List of career achievements by Alejandro Valverde

-This is a list of career achievements by Alejandro Valverde, a Spanish professional racing cyclist who raced professionally between 2002 and 2022.
+This is a list of career achievements by Alejandro Valverde, a Spanish professional racing cyclist who raced professionally between 2002 and 2010 and between 2012 and 2022.
 Valverde is noted as a prolific winner of one-day races and stage races.

 Valverde is a four-time National Champion (three road titles, one time trial title) and is also a Grand Tour victor, winning the 2009 Vuelta a España.
 He won a record seven medals in the men's road race at the UCI Road World Championships, winning the rainbow jersey in 2018.

 Valverde also holds a number of records, notably the record for number of victories at La Flèche Wallonne, with five and the number of overall victories at the Vuelta a Andalucía with five.
 He achieved 133 victories as a professional rider, including 17 Grand Tour stage wins.